saribe/toastr8/README.md

 # toastr8
-**toastr8** is a Javascript library for non-blocking notifications. jQuery is required.
-The goal is to create a simple core library that can be customized and extended.
+**toastr8** is a jQuery notification plugin for creating Windows 8 metro inspired toast messages that use Font Awesome for notification icons.

 ## Current Version